-The team’s day consists of seven hours of treating patients, not including travel time of two hours each way to the remote areas of St. Mary.
-Dr. Adams saw all patients with arthritis.
-Patients with extreme high blood pressure, heart problems and diabetes, were seen by Dr. Ball and Dr. Buckson.
+The dedicated team’s day consists of a minimum of seven hours treating patients, with the moto, “every patient that shows will be treated no matter how long our days”.
+This did not include travel time of two – two and a half hours each way to the remote areas.
+Dr. Adams saw all patients with arthritis, or skeletal problems, Patients with extreme high blood pressure, heart problems and diabetes, were seen by Dr. Ball and Dr. Buckson.
+Dr. Buckson also serve the many women that waited patiently her “specialized women problems” service.
 Most pediatrics were seen by Dr. Glass-Logan and Dr. Nix for all kinds of health reasons.
-Patients were given up to three months’ medication, which was prescribed by the doctors.
+Patients were given up to three months’ supply of medication, which was prescribed by the attending physicians.
 Dr. Olowoofayoku along with his volunteers filled all prescriptions.
-Patients expressed their gratitude for the treatment received during the mission.
+Attending immediately to what we considered to be emergency patients with high blood pressure.Patients expressed their gratitude several ways for the treatments received during the mission.

 On our fifth day, the team visited Marymount All-Girls School, where WARR had launched a health initiatives program with over seven hundred teens in attendance.
 This program continues today which include distribution of school supplies, backpacks, personal items, educational materials, and in person presentations from several Pediatric doctors and motivational speakers.
 Everyone expressed to the medical mission team that they will be waiting for WARR’s annual visit as this is sometimes the ONLY time they can see a doctor.

 Your tax-deductible contribution for WARR’s service to Jamaica as well as the services provided to the Washington DC Area is greatly needed to sustain our programs.